-The University, hospitals and affiliated teaching sites are accountable for the environmental, occupational and personal health and safety of their employees and have the right to make implementation decisions within their respective policies and resource allocations.
+The University of Saskatchewan, Saskatchewan Health Authority (SHA), and affiliated teaching sites are accountable for the environmental, occupational, and personal health and safety of their employees and have the right to make implementation decisions within their respective policies and resource allocations.

 Residents must report all situations where personal safety is threatened.